iti-ict/wakamiti/README.md

 Plugins
 ----------------------------------------------------------------------------------------------------

-The following Kukumo plugins are provided as a part of the project:
+The following Wakamiti plugins are provided as a part of the project:

 - [REST Steps](kukumo-plugins/kukumo-rest/target/docsite/index.html):
 a set of steps aimed to test RESTful operations.
 It includes